oscar-project/documentation/docs/versions/oscar-2301.md

 [Locality sensitive hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) is a hashing method that computes similar hashes for similar documents.

 This can be used to do both exact- and near- deduplication.
+Same documents have same hashes (the reverse might not be true).
+So you only need to check for identity amongst documents with identical hashes.
+TLSH hashes can be compared to yield a distance metric.
+According to the original paper, a cutoff of < 40 yields a false positive rate of 0.07% and a detect rate of 49.6%, while a cutoff of < 100 yields a FP rate of 6.43% and detect rate of 94.5%.
+You should choose a value that meets your purposes.

 Hashes are at `metadata.tlsh`.